Barrigada, Guam: Primary and secondary schools

 Guam Public School System serves the island.
 Two K-5 elementary schools (Baltazar Pangelinan Carbullido Elementary School, Pedro C. Lujan Elementary School) and Luis P. Untalan Middle School are in Barrigada.
 Tiyan High School is in Barrigada.
 The school opened in August 2014.
 Historically George Washington High School in Mangilao has served the village.

 In regards to the Department of Defense Education Activity (DoDEA), Barrigada is in the school transportation zone for Andersen Elementary and Andersen Middle School, while Guam High School is the island's sole DoDEA high school.

 The Protestant Harvest Christian Academy is located in Barrigada.

 Public libraries

-Guam Public Library System operates the Barrigada Library at 177 San Rogue Drive.
+Guam Public Library System operates the Barrigada Library at 177 San Roque Drive.